jrnold/acw_battle_data/data/sources.md

 - Chapter 10: For 300 Regiments - losses for each regiment and company.
 It was disaggregated into deaths in battles.
 These were based on muster rolls.
 - Chapter 11: list of battles with the regiments sustaining the greatest losses in each
 - Chapter 12: List of regiments in Union Armies, with total number of deaths in each
-- Chaper 13: Aggregate deaths in Union armies by states, total enlistment by states.
+- Chapter 13: Aggregate deaths in Union armies by states, total enlistment by states.
 Percent of mil pop furnished, and percentages of loss.
 Strength of Union army at various dates.
 Casualties in the Navy.
-- Chapter 14: battles and losses for Union and Confederate
+- Chapter 14: Battles with the losses of Union and Confederate forces
 - Chapter 15: Confederate losses - strength of Confed armies; casualties in confed regiments.
 List of confed generals killed.
 Losses in the Confed navy.

     - Large regiment losses in a few battles